The Foundation for Arts Initiatives gives grants to individuals for travel and research and to institutions for general

 Below are some of the individuals and institutions that we are currently supporting.

 CASA DO POVO is an autonomous space in São Paulo that acts as a place of memory and a cultural center in harmony with contemporary art and thought.
-Parallel to its regular process-oriented programming and socially-engaged activities, CASA DO POVO has developed a platform to discuss critical management with social movements and arts initiatives, from Movimento dos Trabalhadores Rurais Sem Terra to Beta-Local.
-It also continues to be home to neighborhood associations, art collectives, and other groups, fostering micropolitical resistance and the rise of a common space.
+Parallel to its regular process-oriented programming and socially-engaged activities, CASA DO POVO has developed a platform to discuss critical management with social movements and arts initiatives, from Beta-Local to Movimento dos Trabalhadores Rurais Sem Terra.
+It also continues to be home to neighborhood associations, art collectives, and other groups fostering micropolitical resistance and the rise of a common space.

 DEPO, founded in 2008, is a space for culture, arts and critical debate located in a former warehouse in Istanbul.
 It focuses on art practices that deal with social issues by collaborating with artists, artist collectives, and civic and cultural organizations from Turkey, neighboring countries and Europe.
 Programs include exhibitions, screenings, and discussions related to human rights, politics of memory, cultural diversity, art, and activism.
 DEPO has been publishing the online journal Red Thread since 2009.